RocFang/nginx-dev-centos6/README.md

 ### About

-nginx-dev-centos6 is docker image for Nginx development in Centos6, including basic development tools.
+nginx-dev-centos6 is a docker image for Nginx development in Centos6, including basic development tools.